 Struggle for Domination in the Middle East: The Ottoman-Mamluk War, 1485-91 by Shai Har-El.
 Based largely on Ottoman, Mamluk, and Italian primary sources, this book explains the second and final war between the Ottomans and Mamluks, which resulted in the firm establishment of Ottoman power in the Middle East.

 Jem Sultan: The Adventures of a Captive Turkish Prince in Renaissance Europe by John Freely.
-Jem Sultan was a son of Sultan Mehmet II.
-Jem was held prisoner for seven years in France, then imprisoned in the Vatican.
-He died in 1495, probably poisoned by Pope Alexander VI.
-From Alibris.
+A son of Mehmet II, Jem was held prisoner in France and the Vatican, and probably poisoned by Pope Alexander VI.

 1453: The Holy War for Constantinople and the Clash of Islam and the West by Roger Crowley.
-Tells the stories of two ambitious battling leaders: Mehmed II, sultan of the Ottoman Empire, and Constantine XI, the 57th emperor of Byzantium, a vivid, intense tale of courage and cruelty, technological ingenuity, endurance and luck.
+Tells the stories of two ambitious battling leaders: Ottoman sultan Mehmed II and Byzantine emperor Constantine XI.

 The Fall of Constantinople, 1453 by Steven Runciman explains how the Turks conquered Constantinople (now Istanbul).